-Where children are identified as having special educational needs or being more able, teachers endeavor to provide such pupils with appropriate opportunities at each key stage, in line with the requirements of the Worcestershire Agreed Syllabus for Religious Education.
+Where children are identified as having special educational needs or being more able, teachers endeavor to provide such pupils with appropriate opportunities at each key stage, in line with the requirements of the

+Hanbury C. of E. First School R. E. Policy

+Worcestershire Agreed Syllabus for Religious Education.
 This is supported by two schemes of work recognised within the Diocese, Understanding Christianity and R.E.
 Today.